 - MAINTAIN SOCIAL DISTANCING: If you don't maintain social distancing when you are on public lands, land management agencies will close them to protect public health.
 Follow the new rules for social distancing while on the trail that include maintaining 6 feet of distance between you and other people at all times.
 Have a mask, buff, or bandana ready in case you encounter a situation where you are less than 6 feet from others (ex. a pinch in the trail or a resting area).

 - STAY CLOSE TO HOME: Hike, run, pack, paddle and wildlife watch within easy access of your home.
 Limit your stay in the backcountry to ensure that if you become sick, you can self-evacuate without the need for search and rescue assistance.
 Postpone extended backcountry trips, including thru-hikes on national scenic or historic trails.
 When traveling close to home, be fully self-sufficient by reducing or eliminating your interactions with local tourism industry services--gas stations, hotels, rest stops, grocery stores etc.--along the way and in communities near wilderness.

 - DON'T CONTRIBUTE TO 'WREAKREATION': Unprecedented numbers of people are visiting public lands during the pandemic causing everything from crowding on trails to the creation of makeshift campsites to piles of human feces and trash.
-Be flexible with your outdoor plans so you can avoid popular areas by 1) choosing a different access point 2) getting outdoors at a less busy time of the day 3) practice no-waste camping and be well-educated about Leave No Trace techniques, specifically those related human waste.
+Be flexible with your outdoor plans so you can avoid popular areas by 1) choosing a different access point 2) getting outdoors at a less busy time of the day 3) practice no-waste camping and 4) be well-educated about Leave No Trace techniques, specifically those related human waste.

 - SAY 'NO' TO RISKS: Although making conservative choices while in the wilderness has always been important, it continues to be more so now.
 Engaging in risky backcountry sports increases your chances of being injured--whether you twist your ankle, fall while climbing, or get caught in an avalanche.
 Backcountry injuries put rescuers at risk of virus exposure.
 Make overly safe choices by saving that sick line, sketchy traverse, and rad vertical for another day (or another year!).